 Sediment water content and void ratio decrease sharply with depth in lithostratigraphic Unit I, reflecting normal compaction.
-Within Unit II, these properties were relatively uniform, except for a downhole decrease at 210 mbsf, where grain density and magnetic susceptibility values also decrease abruptly.
+But, within Unit II, these properties were relatively uniform, except for a downhole decrease at 210 mbsf, where grain density and magnetic susceptibility values also decrease abruptly.
 P-wave velocities increase at this depth.
-F20.
-Plots showing magnetostratigraphy, magnetic susceptibility, and ARM/IRM, p.
-50.
+Undrained shear strength values increase uniformly throughout the hole at a lower than typical rate, possibly because of the clay mineralogy combined with the high proportions of the silt and sand fraction of the sediment.
+There is no evidence of sediment overcompaction.